Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Pansage.md

 ---
 Ability1: Gluttony
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME511.png
+BookShinyImageName: HOME511_s.png
 BoxSprite: SRD-BoxSprite-pansage.png
+DexCategory: Grass Monkey Pokemon
+DexDescription: "Pansage is a friendly Pokemon.
+It is good at finding berries and\
+  \ will share them with other Pokemon.
+The leaves on it\u2019s head have medicinal\
+  \ properties, if it finds a sick Pokemon it will offer some to heal it."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Overgrow
 HomeSprite: SRD-HomeSprite-pansage.png
 Learnset: '[[SRD-Pansage-Learnset]]'
 Legendary: 'No'
 Name: Pansage
 Number: 511
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: pansage.png
 Type1: Grass
 Type2: ''
+Weight:
+  Hectograms: 105
+  Kilograms: 10.5
+  Pounds: 23.1
 ---

 #PokeroleSRD/Pokedex